 In addition, certain industry-specific laws and regulations affect the collection and transfer of personal data in mainland China.
-For example, the Regulation on the Administration of Human Genetic Resources, or the HGR Regulation, promulgated by the State Council of the People's Republic of China, or the State Council, which became effective on July 1, 2019, applies to activities that involve collection, biobanking, use of human genetic resources (HGR), which includes the genetic materials with respect to organs, tissues, cells and other materials that contain the human genome, genes and other genetic substances (the China Biospecimens) and derived data in China (together with the China Biospecimens, the China-Sourced HGR), and the provision of such items to foreign parties or entities established or actually controlled by them.
-The HGR Regulation prohibits both onshore and offshore entities established or actually controlled by foreign entities and individuals from collecting or biobanking any China-Sourced HGR in China, as well as providing such China-Sourced HGR outside of China.
+For example, the HGR Regulation prohibits both onshore and offshore entities established or actually controlled by foreign entities and individuals from collecting or biobanking any China-Sourced HGR in China, as well as providing such China-Sourced HGR outside of China.
 Chinese parties are required to seek an advance approval for the collection and biobanking of all China-Sourced HGR.
-Approval for any export or cross-border transfer of China-Sourced HGR in the form of biospecimens is required, and transfer of derived data by Chinese parties to foreign parties or entities established or actually controlled by them also requires the Chinese parties to file, before the transfer, a copy of the data with the Human Genetic Resources Administration Office of China, or HGRAC, for record purposes and to obtain a notification filing number in order to transfer the data.
+Approval for any export or cross-border transfer of China-Sourced HGR in the form of biospecimens is required, and transfer of derived data by Chinese parties to foreign parties or entities established or actually controlled by them also requires the Chinese parties to file, before the transfer, a copy of the data with the HGRAC for record purposes and to obtain a notification filing number in order to transfer the data.
 The HGR Regulation also requires that foreign parties or entities established or actually controlled by them ensure the full participation of Chinese parties in international collaborations and share all records and data with the Chinese parties.

-To further tighten the control of China-Sourced HGR, the SCNPC issued the Eleventh Amendment to the Criminal Law of the People's Republic of China on December 26, 2020, which became effective on March 1, 2021, criminalizing the illegal collection of China-Sourced HGR and the illegal transfer of China-sourced biospecimens outside of mainland China.
-An individual who is convicted of any of these violations may be subject to public surveillance, criminal detention, a fixed-term imprisonment of up to seven years and/or a criminal fine.
-In October 2020, the SCNPC adopted the Biosecurity Law of the People's Republic of China, or the Biosecurity Law, which became effective on April 15, 2021.
-The Biosecurity Law will establish an integrated system to regulate biosecurity-related activities in mainland China, including, among others, the security regulation of HGR and biological resources.
+To further tighten the control of China-Sourced HGR, the SCNPC issued the Eleventh Amendment to the Criminal Law of the People's Republic of China in December 2020, which became effective in March 2021, criminalizing the illegal collection of China-Sourced HGR and the illegal transfer of China-sourced biospecimens outside of mainland China.
+An individual who is convicted of any of these violations may be subject to public surveillance, criminal detention, a fixed-term imprisonment of up to seven years, and/or a criminal fine.
+In October 2020, the SCNPC adopted the Biosecurity Law, which became effective in April 2021.
+The Biosecurity Law established an integrated system to regulate biosecurity-related activities in mainland China, including, among others, the security regulation of HGR and biological resources.
 The Biosecurity Law for the first time expressly declared that mainland China has sovereignty over its HGR, and further endorsed the HGR Regulation by recognizing the fundamental regulatory principles and systems established by it over the utilization of China-Sourced HGR by foreign parties or entities established or actually controlled by them in mainland China.
-Though the Biosecurity Law does not provide any specific new regulatory requirements on HGR, as it is a law adopted by mainland China's highest legislative authority, it gives mainland China's primary regulator of HGR, the Ministry of Science and Technology, or MOST, significantly more power and discretion to regulate HGR and it is expected that the overall regulatory landscape for China-Sourced HGR will evolve and become even more rigorous and sophisticated.
+Though the Biosecurity Law does not provide any specific new regulatory requirements on HGR, as it is a law adopted by mainland China's highest legislative authority, it gives mainland China's primary regulator of HGR, the MOST, significantly more power and discretion to regulate HGR, and it is expected that the overall regulatory landscape for China-Sourced HGR will evolve and become even more rigorous and sophisticated.
 In addition, the interpretation and application of data protection laws in mainland China and elsewhere are often uncertain and in flux.